One-loop electromagnetic correlators of SQED in power-law inflation: Field strength correlators

 We quantify the influence of the charged scalar on the vector by computing the one-loop correction to E\&M field correlators, which is the first correction in the coupling constant~$q^2$.
 This we do by solving perturbatively a variant of the equations~(\ref{inhomogeneous}) and~(\ref{homogeneous}) for the correlators derived in Sec.~\ref{sec: Quantum fluctuations}.
 Instead of the covariant version, it is better to write them in terms of E\&M fields, for which the Maxwell's equations read,

-The first line corresponds to the the inhomogeneous equation in~(\ref{covariant Maxwell}) containing respectively Gauss' law and Amp\`{e}re's law, while the second line corresponds to the homogeneous equations in~(\ref{covariant Maxwell}) containing respectively the law of vanishing magnetic charge, and Faraday's law.
+The first line corresponds to the inhomogeneous equation in~(\ref{covariant Maxwell}) containing respectively Gauss' law and Amp\`{e}re's law, while the second line corresponds to the homogeneous equations in~(\ref{covariant Maxwell}) containing respectively the law of vanishing magnetic charge, and Faraday's law.
 Instead of forming the correlators of these first order equations directly, it is more convenient to use the second-order sourced wave equations,

 in which E\&M fields decouple.
-Forming the correlators between different combinations of the two equations above results in,
+Forming the correlators between different combinations of the two equations above results in, \begingroup \allowdisplaybreaks

-The utility of these particular equations becomes apparent when we apply them to solving for superhorizon correlators.
-Firstly, the spatial derivatives on the left hand sides may be dropped in this limit, and secondly, all current correlators on the right hand side, except the~$(ij)$ component, may be dropped due to the superhorizon hierarchy between them discussed in Sec.~\ref{sec: Current correlators},
+\endgroup The utility of these particular equations becomes apparent when we apply them to solving for superhorizon correlators.
+Firstly, note that in the superhorizon limit a spatial derivative introduces another factor of~$1/\| \Delta\vec{x} \|$, while a time derivative introduces another factor of~$\mathcal{H}$, and therefore the spatial derivatives on the right hand side of equations above can be dropped in favour of time derivatives.
+Secondly, all current correlators on the right hand side, except for the~$(ij)$ component, may be dropped due to the superhorizon hierarchy between them discussed in Sec.~\ref{sec: Current correlators},

 Furthermore, the $(ij)$ component~(\ref{Ji Ji}) of the current correlator is time-independent, making the task of inverting the time derivatives on the left-hand side straightforward.
 Making use of~(\ref{power-law inflation quantities}),